-With respect to the scope of ESG evaluation and data provision to be covered, this report, same as the IOSCO report, integrates "evaluation" and "data provision" and includes them in the recommendations as "ESG evaluation and data provision".
+With respect to the scope of ESG evaluation and data provision to be covered, this Code of Conduct, same as the IOSCO report, integrates "evaluation" and "data provision" and includes them.

-In particular, this report extends the IOSCO report to help domestic and overseas ESG evaluation and data providers active in the Japanese market to understand the scope of data covered in the recommendations, while noting that the market is still in a developing stage and various services exist.
+In particular, the Code of Conduct extends the IOSCO report to help domestic and overseas ESG evaluation and data providers active in the Japanese market to understand the scope of data covered in the recommendations, while noting that the market is still in a developing stage and various services exist.

-Specifically, as described in A. to C. under v) above, when calculations, estimates and other value added information related to the company data are provided, such services would be considered as "ESG evaluation and data provision" and be included in the recommendations.
+Specifically, as described in A. to C. under v) above, when calculations, estimates and other value added information related to the company data are provided, such services would be considered as "ESG evaluation and data provision" and be included in this Code.
 The scope of these services can be judged by each entity based on a principles-based-manner.